 CBF TX is offering three grants of $1,000 each to assist churches who wish to participate in the New Baptist Covenant initiative "Covenants of Action" which are designed for two Baptist churches of different traditions to come together and address a pressing need in their community.
 The grants are to be used in the early planning and discerning phase as the two churches develop a plan of action, e.g. visiting another community that has addressed the same issue, attend a conference that could train churches how address the issue.
 Contact Rick McClatchy for more info at firstname.lastname@example.org

-Together for Hope, CBF’s rural poverty initiative, is gearing up for next year’s work along the border.
-A wide variety of projects are available along the border from Harlingen to El Paso.
-To plan a trip for your church’s mission team contact Jorge Zapata, Associate Coordinator for CBF TX, at 956-873-1537 or email@example.com. and obtain a letter of intent for sending a mission team.
+Together for Hope—A wide variety of projects are available along the border from Harlingen to El Paso.
+To plan trip for your church’s mission team contact Jorge Zapata at 956-873-1537 or email@example.com. and obtain a letter of intent for sending a mission team.
 Construction grants are available for teams choosing a construction project.

 CBF West—CBF Texas is partnering with CBF West to support the growth of CBF in the West.
 Mission teams are needed to help in various projects and to help start new churches.
 To send a team or help a new church, contact Glen Foster, CBF West Coordinator, at 520-991-0948 or firstname.lastname@example.org.